Thursday, October 20, 2011

 • Fleece is easier to sew with a longer stitch length.
 My machine goes from 0-4 and I found that 3 worked nicely.
 Normally I sew on 2.

-• One thing I forgot to mark on the pattern was the grainline.
+• One thing I forgot to mark on the small pattern was the grainline.
 Grainline is parallel to the straight edges (front edge and center back).

 • Center front length, neckline to crotch - 21"